igrafx/miningkafka/howto.md

 To mitigate this, the connector is configured to send the aggregation for a partition if any record in the aggregation reaches **80%** of its retention time.
 However, if a crash occurs before this threshold and the connector is not restarted before the end of the retention period, that data will still be lost.

-### Future Work

-Currently, if an aggregation exceeds the **max.message.bytes** limit (configured in the output Kafka topic), the connector sends the entire aggregation in smaller messages, ensuring each segment respects the limit.
-This approach may lead to some messages being significantly smaller, such as containing only 10% of the maximum allowed size.

-A potential improvement would be to send as many full-sized messages as possible while holding any remaining small data within the current aggregation, waiting for more records to arrive.
-This would help avoid sending small messages, though this strategy may not work well with the **value pattern** threshold.

 ### Limitations